mohdasaadeh/mohdasaadeh/README.md

 * Managing state in React. <br />
 * Building scalable, high throughput, and low latency web services in Node.js. <br />

-What am I studying nowadays?
+What am I learning nowadays?
-* Building scalable web services in Node.js.
+* Building scalable web services and APIs in Node.js.
-* Angular.
-* Database queries optimization.
-* Basic topics about DevOps.

 It's going to be my pleasure to connect with you because I believe that sharing experience with others is one of the best ways to make improvements.
 I love reading novels, watching TV shows and anime, learning languages, and listening to rock and metal, so I bet that we would have many exciting things to talk about in our free time ⚡️.